alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+### 13/08/2022
+*I'm currently testing the API to ensure that everything works as intended.
+It allows me to fix issues or coding mistakes and think about other interfaces/methods i'll implement .*

+* Added `@JsonIgnoreProperties({"hibernateLazyInitializer"})` in `Roles` model.
+If i'd create a user without specifying his role (quickdesk automatically assigns the "USER" role by default if no role is specified) it would generate a JSON error (recursion).
+* Modification of the User URL in `UserEndPointController` -> `user/ticket/new` is now `user/ticket/create`.
+* Fixed a coding mistake in `UtilisateurServiceImpl` -> When you would try to update a user, it would return an error saying that the user already exists because his login is already in use.
+* Created a new interface in `TeamService` => `isTeamExisting`.
+It will have the same use than `isUserExisting` in `UtilisateurServiceImpl`.
+Method has been implemented and will serve the same purpose (check code in both `UtilisateurServiceImpl and TeamServiceImpl`).
+* The code in each __Set__ interface in `DefaultValueServiceImpl` has been fixed.
+It was throwing an exception if there wasn't a default value set which would stop the execution.
+* __@Transactional__ has been added in `TicketQueueRepository` `TicketStatusRepository` `TicketCategoryRepository` `TicketTypeRepository` and `TicketPriorityRepository`.
+* `ticketNumber` auto-increments and assigns itself to every new ticket.
+I'll try to see if i can implement custom ticket numbers and also a prefix for each queue, for example if a ticket is created in the __Network__ queue then it would have a __NW - xxxx__ number.

+*The links between `Utilisateur` <=> `Team` but also `Utilisateur` <=> `Device` need to be fixed.
+There are JSON infinite recursion errors and some fields need to be filtered.
+There might be the same JSON issues between all entities (these issues weren't present before, i haven't made any modifications to the entities and i therefore don't understand why this happens all of a sudden)*

+*Next steps : Manage all the JSON recursions and filter fields in JSON responses.*

+***
 ### 08/08/2022
 * @PostMappings URLs have been modified => They ended with /new, they now end with /create.
 More logical.*
 ***